MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Watchdog: File system monitoring tool.
 You can automate tasks that depend on file changes or a change in a particular folder.
 - NiceGui: A quick tool if you need a basic UI in python.
 - [Screenshot To Code](https://github.com/abi/screenshot-to-code) is a tool to convert a screenshot to html code.

+271) Let's assume we have different functions that calculate the volume of different shapes such as cylindir, cube or rectangle etc. Merging the calculation into a big function such as **calculate_any_volume** with multiple parameters isn't a good option.
+Having different functions for each is a better alternative.